Adult Events for the Month of November

 A volunteer from the Fox Valley Genealogical Society will be available in the adult services department to help any interested individuals who wish to obtain assistance either to get started on a genealogy project or to complete difficult genealogical research challenges.

-These groups are designed to give English-as-a-second-language students a change to practice their skills in a relaxed and comfortable environment.
+These groups are designed to give English-as-a-second-language students a chance to practice their skills in a relaxed and comfortable environment.
 All adult learners can attend the free groups, and one does not have to attend every session.
 No registration is required.
+For more information, contact Literacy DuPage at 630-416-6699.
+This program is presented in partnership with Literacy DuPage.

 Small Business: Intellectual Property Part 2, Copyrights and Trademarks (95th)Wednesday, November 02, 2016 at 6:30 PM -- 95th Street Library